 In a prospective payment system (PPS) reimbursement method, the amount of payment is determined before the service is delivered.

 The APC is the service classification system for the outpatient prospective payment system. *Medicare adjusts outpatient prospective payment system payment rates for 11 cancer centers so that the payment-to-cost ratio (PCR) for each cancer center is equal to the average PCR for all hospitals.

 In respect to this, how do I calculate an APC payment?

 The payments are calculated by multiplying the APCs relative weight by the OPPS conversion factor and then there is a minor adjustment for geographic location.
 The payment is divided into Medicare’s portion and patient co-pay.
 Co-pays vary between 20 and 40% of the APC payment rate.

 What is the APC?

-The APC – Assessment of Professional Competence – is the training program that graduates need to complete on the job to qualify as a Chartered Surveyor.
-To become a Chartered Surveyor you must pass the APC, which requires you to be employed as a surveyor and have an RICS accredited degree.
+The APC – assessment of professional competence – is the training scheme that graduates need to complete on the job to qualify as a chartered surveyor.
+Becoming a chartered surveyor involves passing the APC, for which you need to be employed as a surveyor and have an RICS-accredited degree.

 What does APC mean in healthcare?